Redtech0inc/TDGameLib/README.md

 <b><p style="color:red">!!!
 WARNING: groups can contain groups may have impact on other functions like gameLib:isColliding, gameLib:isCollidingRaw or gameLib:changeGroupData !!!</p></b><br>

 <b>Arguments:</b><br>
->lvl: is a string that gives it the hierarchy to remove e.g: "test.string". if not provided, removes all objects
+>groupLvl: is a string that gives it the hierarchy e.g: "test.string"

 >lvlTable: is a table of object (= sprites, holograms, clones) hierarchies that are a part of this group e.g: "test.string","test.number",ect...

 <br><br><br>